Kaltura Connect: Building a Video Ecosystem

 Kaltura has integrations with Jive, SharePoint, and IBM Connections.
 Other video content management vendors are ensuring integrations with enterprise and business applications as well.
 We believe this is important as technology investments have to fit with current investments in infrastructure and applications.
 Building out a video ecosystem of partners is a growing trend in this space.

 Product-related announcements from the Kaltura event focused around building out the platform with additional features.
 Some of these feature enhancements were made possible by the ecosystem of partners.
 We are seeing providers in the video content management space build out capabilities which will overlap with other adjacent markets.

-A new lecture capture capability was announced called CaptureSpace which is positioned towards educational institutions.
+A new lecture capture capability was announced called CaptureSpace which is positioned toward educational institutions.
 CaptureSpace, based on Kaltura’s Open Capture Standard, will support the capture and synchronization of multi-source video files and presentation slides into the Kaltura video platform and be surfaced in the MediaSpace video portal.
-It will also support indexing, text search, chaptering and rich metadata.
+It will also support indexing, text search, chaptering, and rich metadata.

 CaptureSpace will also use another announced product: Kaltura REACH for video discovery and search.
 REACH will integrate with third-party speech-to-text tools to generate transcripts for search and accessibility.

 Yet another integration with these solutions will be the newly announced live streaming capability based on the Wowza Streaming Engine which adds CDN (content delivery network) capability and supports a live-to-video-on-demand workflow.
 This is the Kaltura eCDN Plus offering for live and on-demand video delivery internal and external to the organization.
 The eCDN Plus offering will come in on-premises, SaaS, and hybrid deployment options.

 Enterprises Need a CDN for Video Delivery